kaonashi-noface/contextstore/README.md

     <img alt="downloads" src="https://img.shields.io/npm/dm/contextstore" />
 </a>

-A context decorator library designed for nodejs that harmonizes context within a call stack.
+A context decorator library designed for nodejs that harmonizes contexts within a call stack.

 > WARNING: This module does not yet have any functionality.
 >